 One Day Hill – I can’t find any details on submissions.
 They publish work that addresses aspects of Australian culture that are under threat; in an attempt to preserve them.

-- Submissions: They are open on the first Monday of every month between 10am and 4pm only.
+Pan Macmillan – Check their website for submission details.
+They are open to submissions on the first Monday of every month between 10am and 4pm only.
 Submit the first 50 pages plus a synopsis via their online form.
+They don’t appear to accept picture books.

-Pantera Press – OPEN.
-They openly welcome unsolicited submissions, however, they are currently accepting submissions for YA fiction only.
-They don’t publish fiction for children below the age of 12.
+Pantera Press – currently welcome unsolicited submissions, however, they don’t publish fiction for children below the age of 12.
+Check their website for full details and up-to-date deadlines.

 - Submissions: They require a synopsis, biography and full manuscript to be sent via email.

-Parsons Publishing – They publish religious books.
+Parsons Publishing – publish religious books.
 I can’t see if they are open or not.

-Penguin Random House Children’s Books – OPEN.
-They are accepting unsolicited submissions from Feb to Nov; through Kids Pitch.
+Penguin Random House Children’s Books – accept unsolicited submissions from Feb to Nov; through Kids Pitch.
 Expect to wait 4 months for a response.
 If they don’t respond assume they are not interested.

 - Submissions: They require a synopsis, short biography and full manuscript submitted via email to kidspitch.